 The Nursing Program prepares a graduate to meet the educational requirements for the National Council Licensure Exam for Registered Nursing (NCLEX-RN) and to begin nursing practice in structured health-care settings such as hospitals, clinics, and extended-care facilities.
 Nursing is a dynamic, applied discipline in which caring for the biological, psychological, sociocultural, spiritual, and developmental needs of others is paramount.
-As a generalist, the graduate is prepared to function effectively as a provider and manager of care, utilizing assessment, analysis, planning, implementation and evaluation skills.
-The graduate collaborates with other members of the health care team, functioning within the legal and ethical standards of the profession.
+As a generalist, the graduate is prepared to function effectively as a provider and manager of care, collaborate with other members of the health care team, and adhere to legal and ethical standards of the profession.